kspieks/generative_chemistry_1D/examples/step_by_step/README.md

-# Example step-by-step workflow applied to lipophilicty dataset
+# Example Step-by-Step Workflow Applied to Lipophilicty Dataset
 Lipophilicity is an important feature of drug molecules that affects both membrane permeability and solubility.
 This dataset contains a list of 4,200 molecules curated from ChEMBL along with their experimental octanol/water distribution coefficient (i.e., logD at pH 7.4).
 It was compiled by Wu, Z. et al. MoleculeNet: A Benchmark for Molecular Machine Learning.
 Chem.
 Sci.
 2018, 9, 513−530.